ordzy/Sora-Bot/README.md

 `node sora.js`

-Enter then boom yoou got it running!
+Enter then boom you got it running!

 # Important
 Make sure to change idclass role ids to your server roles in order to execute commands.